satishgoda/adaofsw/aosa/matplotlib/2_arch.md

 Implements the abstract interfaces of

+* FigureCanvas - Paper
-* FigureCanvas - Encapsulates the concept of a surface to draw into (Paper)
+  * Encapsulates the concept of a surface to draw into
-  * QtFigureCanvas knows how to insert itself into a native Qt window
+  * QtFigureCanvas knows how to insert itself into a native Qt window (QtGui.QPaintDevice)

+* Renderer - Paintbrush
-* Renderer - Does the rendering (Paintbrush)
+  * Does the rendering
   * Transfer the matplotlib Renderer commands onto the canvas (QtGui.QPainter)

+* Event - QEvent
-* Event - Handles user inputs such as keyboard and mouse events
+  * Handles user inputs such as keyboard and mouse events
   * Translate native Qt events into the matplotlib Event framework
   * This signals the event dispatcher to generate events so upstream listeners can handle them